ObjectModules/deploy/README.md

 For the time being this project is developed using all benefits on Google Products even all program code available in the planet to generate a widely integrated information to score and rate a group of sites running in **a same business category**.

 It is quite hard to find such of business model that easily to be scored or whether our score is really represent the actual situation in the business live.

-To rectify in a short time that the script is correctly giving an correct result we need to test it on a kind of business model that also can be measured in a short time period.
+To rectify [our concept](https://github.com/hyip/info/wiki/Mapping) in a short time basis, means that the script is going to present an correct result, we need to test it on a kind of business model that also can be measured in a short time period.

 Having reviewing many alternatives we came to a business category called hyip ([high-yield investment programs](https://tophyipmonitor.wordpress.com/hyip-business/)) which we found as a perfect model for us to be started.
 Following are some reason behind this selection to this busines model: